Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

     ![Dashlet picker](../../Assets/Screenshots/Core1Platform/UsingCore1/DashboardDashletPicker.png "[Dashlet picker]")

-    For detailed information on the standard dashlets, see [Dashlet picker ](../UserInterface/02_Dashboard.md#dashlet-picker).
+    For detailed information on the standard dashlets, see [Dashlet picker](../UserInterface/02_Dashboard.md#dashlet-picker).

 4. Select the checkboxes of the dashlets you want to add to your dashboard.
 If you click the checkbox in the header, all dashlets in the list are selected.